 2) What is my snacking pattern?

-Upon completing this campaign, students will have the enduring understanding that interpreting graphs provides useful information regarding the data graphed.
-We can explore the relationship between two sets of data, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.
+Upon completing this campaign, students will have the enduring understanding that interpreting graphs provides useful information about the real world as viewed through the data represented in the graphs.
+We can explore the relationship between two variables, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.

 3. Survey Questions: (students will enter data about the snacks they consume):